Hiking in Duluth

-From the campus, it's all downhill to Chester Park, where you can admire the waterfalls of Chester Creek as it flows down a rocky, cliff-lined gorge to Fourth Street and Burrito Union.
+From the campus (to stay in the woods, walk on the mountain-biking trail), it's all downhill to Chester Park, where you can admire the waterfalls of Chester Creek as it flows down a rocky, cliff-lined gorge to Fourth Street and Burrito Union.

 On the restaurant's deck overlooking Lake Superior, we have lunch (and perhaps a beer from Fitger's Brewhouse) while waiting for the No. 13 bus, which comes at about 10 minutes past the hour on weekends and whisks us back to Hartley.

 Or we walk the four blocks to the Rose Garden and toward Canal Park on the Lakewalk, and catch the bus from Superior Street downtown.

 Possibly the most scenic stretch of the Superior Hiking Trail through Duluth starts at the junction of Skyline Parkway with Getchell and Highland avenues.